LeslieDancey/FME_Desktop_Advanced/fanouts.md

 Similarly to a group-by, the groups are defined by an attribute.

 For example, here an author is “fanning-out” a set of data into multiple outputs depending on a feature’s elevation attribute:

+A major benefit of a fanout is the high degree of flexibility – and freedom from fixed-layer schemas – in return for minimal effort.
+There are two types of fanout: Feature Type Fanout and Dataset Fanout.